NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 proposed changes as well as conformance to the style guidelines outlined in this document.
 Code reviewers may request changes as a condition of acceptance of the pull request.

+## Contributing an Alternative Implementation

+Contributors who wish to provide an alternative implementation of `c_sw` must do so by issuing a Pull Request to the `develop` branch from their own forks of this repository.
+Write access to this repository can not be granted for external collaborators.

+All pull requests for new implementations must include:

+* A build system that functions across platforms and (if applicable) across multiple compilers.
+* Source code that is well written, properly formatted, and documented.
+* A test suite that passes and duplicates the tests that are run in the reference implementation.
+At present, 11 digits of accuracy are expected.
+* A GitHub Actions configuration to automate the new implementation's test suite.
+* A documentation README.md describing the new implementation, including how to run and test it.

 ## Branch Management